 Pelton began his academic career at Harvard University, where he earned a PhD in English literature with an academic focus on 19th-century British prose and poetry.
 He taught English and American literature at Harvard and served as senior tutor at Winthrop House.
 He later served on the Harvard Board of Overseers and as a vice-chair of its executive committee.
 After Harvard, Pelton served as dean of the college at Colgate University and Dartmouth College.

-He has been featured in the New York Times, the Boston Globe, The Presidency magazine, the Chronicle of Higher Education, Color Magazine, Diverse: Issues in Higher Education, Diversity Journal, and countless newspapers in America and abroad.
-He has been a guest on National Public Radio (NPR) as well as on an NPR Boston affiliate radio station, WBUR, and PBS affiliate television station, WGBH.
+He has been featured in the New York Times, the Boston Globe, the Guardian (UK), the Presidency Magazine, the Chronicle of Higher Education, Color Magazine, Diverse: Issues in Higher Education, Diversity Journal, and countless newspapers in America and abroad.
+He has been a guest on National Public Radio (NPR) as well as on an NPR Boston affiliate radio stations, WBUR and WGBH, and CBS, ABC and PBS affiliate television station, WGBH.
 He has received honorary degrees from the Urban College of Boston and Tokyo International University.

-Over the years, Pelton has been active in several higher education associations and cultural organizations including the Board of Directors of the American Council on Education (past chair), the National Association of Independent Colleges and Universities, the Association of American Colleges & Universities, and the Museum of African American History (Boston).
-In addition to his service as a Harvard Overseer, he has served as a member of the Harvard University Graduate School Alumni Council, the Advisory Committee on Shareholder Responsibility, Harvard Magazine, Board of Incorporators, and several Harvard Visiting Committees.
+Over the years, Pelton has been active in several higher education associations and cultural organizations including the Board of Directors of the American Council on Education (past chair), the National Association of Independent Colleges and Universities, the Association of American Colleges & Universities and the Association of Independent Colleges and Universities in Massachusetts.
+In addition to his service as a Harvard Overseer, he has served as a member of the Harvard University Graduate School Alumni Council, the Advisory Committee on Shareholder Responsibility, Harvard Magazine, Board of Incorporators and several Harvard Visiting Committees.

-He also serves on the Board of Directors for the Boston Chamber of Commerce (executive committee); Boston Arts Academy Foundation Board (chair); the Boston Municipal Research Bureau; Facing History and Ourselves; WGBH; and the Barr Foundation, one of the nation’s leading philanthropic organizations, with more than $1.8 billion in assets.
+He is the chair of the Boston Racial Equity Fund Steering Committee (July 2020).
+He also serves on the Board of Directors for the Boston Chamber of Commerce (vice chair & executive committee), WGBH (executive committee), Boston Arts Academy Foundation (chair), Facing History and Ourselves as well as a member of the M.I.T.
+Press Management Board, Harvard Magazine, Harvard Graduate School Alumni Council, Black Economic Council of Massachusetts, ML King Advisory Committee and the Barr Foundation, one of the nation’s leading philanthropic organizations, with more than $2.0 billion in assets.